sharklightning/Mochitsuki/README.md

 Navigate to 127.0.0.1:5000 in the URL field of your web browser.

+## Examples:

+***Text input:***

+>"IP is a routed protocol and a logical addressing method that operates at the Network layer of the OSI model.
+IPv4 supports unicast, multicast, and broadcast addressing of packets.
+A basic IPv4 header without options is 20 octets in length; 20 octets is equal to 20 bytes, or 160 bits."

+***Response:***

+>Q: What is IP?
+>A: IP is a routed protocol that operates at the Network layer of the OSI model.

+>Q: What types of addressing does IPv4 support?
+>A: IPv4 supports unicast, multicast, and broadcast addressing of packets.

+>Q: How many octets is a basic IPv4 header without options?
+>A: 20 octets (or 20 bytes, or 160 bits).

 ## Roadmap
 - build in concurrency and rate limiting safegaurds for large batches
 - add support for anki export/import